apeltsi/Atlas/README.md

 - Input with Mouse & Keyboard or Gamepad
 - Support for HLSL or GLSL Shaders
 - Multithreading
-- Windows & Linux support (Tested on SteamDeck)
+- Windows & Linux* support

+\* Currently, there are some issues on certain distros of Linux

 ## Portability